What Can Animal Hair Do to My AC Filter?

-- Stick to a regular schedule when cleaning or replacing the filter: Depending on the total number of pets as well as the filter’s efficiency, you might need to replace it every 30 to 90 days.
-Keep an eye on it every month and replace it if you notice weaker airflow or can see evidence of a clog.
+- Stick to a regular schedule when cleaning or replacing the filter: Depending on the number of pets and the filter’s specific design, you may need a new filter every 30 to 90 days.
+Check it every month and replace it if you notice weaker airflow or can see evidence of a clog.

-- Periodically clean the return air ducts: Pet hair gradually piles up against the air registers and grilles, preventing proper ventilation.
+- Periodically clean the return air ducts: Pet hair collects on the air registers and grilles, reducing airflow.
 Clean these with the brush attachment on your vacuum cleaner as often as needed.
 Then, hire a professional to remove built-up pet hair, dander and dust inside your ductwork every few years.

-- Consistently vacuum and dust: While it affects your HVAC system, pet hair can be found all throughout your home.
-A lot of it settles on surfaces around the house.
-Keep up a regular cleaning routine that includes vacuuming, sweeping, dusting and laundering your pet’s bedding.
+- Consistently vacuum and dust: Pet hair can be found in pretty much every room of a house.
+A lot of it settles on surfaces or in corners.
+Keep up a regular cleaning routine that includes vacuuming, sweeping, dusting and washing any pet beds.

-- Keep the area around the outdoor unit clear: Central HVAC systems need an outdoor unit fixed to a concrete slab somewhere along an exterior wall of the home.
-Clear away any accumulated debris, including pet hair, grass clippings, dead leaves and other objects.
+- Keep the area around the outdoor unit clear: Central air conditioning systems come with an outdoor unit mounted to a concrete slab somewhere along an exterior wall of the home.
+Keep the area around this unit free of debris, like pet hair, grass clippings, dead leaves, and other forms of yard waste.
 This ensures effective heat transfer for more efficient operation.

-- Keep up with routine AC maintenance: For best results, have a trusted HVAC technician inspect and maintain your cooling system once a year, preferably in the spring.
-They'll know how to find and resolve any small issues, clean key components and offer tips to keep your cooling system running efficiently with pets.
+- Don’t ignore preventive maintenance: An HVAC technician should inspect and maintain your cooling system once a year, preferably in the spring.
+This professional can identify and fix small issues, keep internal components clean and provide recommendations about how to keep your air conditioner running efficiently with pets.

-If you want to minimize the impact your pets have on your HVAC system and indoor air quality, choose [companyname] for expert advice and solutions.
-We offer a range of indoor air quality products designed to minimize pet hair and dander, like high-efficiency air filtration, whole-house ventilation and air duct cleaning.
-We'll do whatever it takes to keep getting the most from your air conditioning.
+If you want to minimize the impact your pets have on your HVAC system and indoor air quality, choose for personalized recommendations on the best solution.
+We can direct you to the right indoor air quality products to help keep pet hair and dander at bay, such as advanced air filtration, whole-house ventilation and air duct cleaning.
+We can also maintain your HVAC system for maximum performance and efficiency.
 You can rest easy with the knowledge that everything we do is backed by a one-year 100% satisfaction guarantee!
-To request indoor air quality services in North America, please contact [companyname] today.
+To request indoor air quality services in North America, please contact today.